Department of Health

 People with lived experience can identify either:

-• as someone with personal experience of mental ill-health and recovery
+• as someone with personal experience of mental health challenges, psychological distress, substance use and/or addiction

-People with lived experience are sometimes referred to as ‘consumers' or ‘carers.
+Within the mental health and wellbeing system, people with lived experience are sometimes referred to as ‘consumers' or ‘carers’.

-The Royal Commission acknowledged that the experiences of consumers and carers are different to each other.
+The Royal Commission acknowledged that the experiences of consumers and carers are different from each other.
+However, it is also acknowledged that one person may hold both consumer and carer experiences.

 Why is lived experience important?

-The research shows improved consumer outcomes and experiences when a service is developed and operated by the people who use it (see page 498 of the Royal Commission's Interim ReportExternal Link ).
+Research shows improved consumer outcomes and experiences when a service is developed and operated by the people who use it (page 498 of the Royal Commission's Interim ReportExternal Link ).

 How have people with lived experience already shaped our work?

-Consumers and carers with lived experience, and the peer workforce have been working with the architects to design the new beds.
-This has included the building of a bedroom and en suite prototype.
-Having a prototype built for this project means that people with lived experience were able to visit the bedroom, and en suite, and provide feedback to the architects.
+People with lived experience have been engaged, including as members of governance groups (committees) in the design of 144 acute mental health beds.
+Consumers, carers and the peer workforce have been working with the architects to design the new beds.
+This included the building of a bedroom and ensuite prototype, where people with lived experience could visit and provide feedback to the architects.

 Engagement is taking place through working groups, focus groups, regular discussions and consultation on models of care.
-This is to ensure models of care reflect the experience of consumers and carers with lived experience, are innovative and are aligned to the Royal Commission's intent.
+This is to ensure models of care reflect the experience of consumers and carers, are innovative and are aligned to the Royal Commission's intent.

 What guides us in working with people with lived experience?